-Robert Bell, co-director, is the director for Writing Across the Curriculum at Loyola.
-He teaches first-year English, creative writing, and will be teaching Irish Film and travel writing.
+Robert Bell is the director for Learning Resources and Writing Across the Curriculum at Loyola.
+He teaches first-year English and 20th-century literature.
+He will be teaching the film courses.

-Mary McCay, co-director, is the Landrieu Distinguished Teaching Professor.
+Mary McCay is the Landrieu Distinguished Teaching Professor at Loyola.
 She will be teaching James Joyce and Travel Writing.

 Last photo by Bethany Wilde